at0g/flow-typed-fela/README.md

  then importing the file.
 - as above, along with explictly exporting the types from this file and explicitly importing the types into FelaConnectComponent.js

+## Running it locally

+`yarn install && yarn flow` - there will be 2 flow errors of required props not supplied to the component